Cross-functional collaboration to improve the customer experience by conducting a qualitative usability analysis

 The Big Ten Academic Alliance (BTAA) collaborated to launch a new website for academics and librarians interested in geospatial resources, such as maps, GIS files and Tableau files.
 During the beta launch, they discovered low traffic and high bounce rates and wanted to discover how to improve these metrics.

-In collaboration with the usaiblity steering committe, which consisted of representatives from 4 of the universities that are part of the BTAA, we developed the following research questions:
+In collaboration with the usability steering committee, which consisted of representatives from 4 of the universities that are part of the BTAA, we developed the following research questions:

 highlight key issues - Heuristic Evaluation & Analytics